It has a Short, Yet Outstanding History

 Winterfest 2008 had events running for 14 days, with some pre-Winterfest events.
 The newest events were multi-age Wii competitions and a new food event called the “Burger Bounce”.[/tab]

-Winterfest 2013 we will be having and Ice Castle Built in Clinton Square and several new events.[/tab]
+Winterfest 2012 -2014 we had Ice Castle Built in Clinton Square and with several new events.[/tab]